It’s been rumoured that Bruno Tonioli might not be able to take his seat on the Strictly Come Dancing panel later this year.

 According to a source, Bruno has dropped out of this year’s series to stay in Los Angeles, due to travel restrictions following the coronavirus outbreak.

-But is Cheryl the best girl for the job?
-With all the rumours that Bruno might not be returning, we had a look at all the celebs who have been tipped to replace him, including Chezza.
+With all the rumours that Bruno might not be back for the entire show, we had a look at all the celebs who have been tipped to replace him, including Cheryl.

 Coming in first place is choreographer and former dancer Arlene Phillips, who if you ask us, is the best woman for the job.
 She was on the original judging panel when the show first aired in 2004, and worked there for five years, so she already knows the ropes.
 But let’s not forget her expertise and knowledge of the dance industry.
 She’s judged multiple dance competitions, including So You Think You Can Dance, and has an extensive choreography CV.
 So if there’s anyone who knows a thing or two about dancing, it’s Arlene.